rcsb/py-rcsbsearchapi/README.md

 # as for what is a valid "Exchange", the package provides these as a literal,
 # and they should be type checked.

-# you can also use positional arguments:
+# you can also specify the arguments:
 # this query is the same as above.
 Res2 = StructureMotifResidue(struct_oper_id="1", chain_id="A", exchanges=["LYS", "HIS"], label_seq_id=192)

-# after delcaring a minimum of 2 and as many as 10, they can be passed into a list for use in the query itself:
+# after delcaring a minimum of 2 and as many as 10 residues, they can be passed into a list for use in the query itself:
 Res3 = StructureMotifResidue("A", "1", 162)  # exchanges are optional

 ResList = [Res1, Res3]